 The operator of this application collects protocol data on each access (so-called server logfiles).
 These protocol files ensure the technical functions and security of the application.
 The provider reserves the right to subsequently check the protocol files if there is reasonable suspicion based on concrete evidence of an unlawful use.
 The protocol files are deleted regularly after brief intervals.

 Users who register and create a user account in Arcinsys store their personal data themselves.
 The mandatory details are a self-selected, unique username, last and first name, an e-mail address, and the date of birth.
 These data are stored in the application to offer the user customised access to certain additional features of the programme.
-Logged-in users can keep an individual memo list and submit requests for access at archives.
+Logged-in users can keep an individual memo list and submit requests for access or access forms at certain archives.
 When they are logged in, they can change the data they entered in the registration process at any time under the menu item "My data".
 Only the username cannot be changed.

 The username and the password are necessary for logging in to Arcinsys.
 Instead of the password, a checksum value is created and saved in the database so that the password cannot be accessed or viewed even by the technical administrators of the application.
 The e-mail address collected with registration is used exclusively for enabling the user to reset a forgotten password.
 The e-mail address is not forwarded to the archives.
 If a user is to be assigned to an archives in Arcinsys with the status of an employee, she or he discloses her or his personal data (last name, first name, and username) to the archival administrator for the purpose of unique identification prior to authorisation.